Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 • STI testing is a separate step and should be organised independently.

-• For app systems, check how results are stored and processed.
+• For app-based systems, check how results are stored and processed.

-Costs and planning: When is the intermediate step worthwhile?
+Costs and planning: when is the middle step worthwhile?

-Home tests range from inexpensive threshold kits to pricier app‑based systems.
+Home tests range from inexpensive threshold tests to pricier app-based systems.
 The benefit depends on what you want the test for and how close you already are to medical evaluation.

 • Useful: if you need a discreet starting point and there are no warning signs.